Landlord Tips & Tricks

 3. Tenants are Served with Summons and Complaint

 The tenants are served with the summons and complaint.
-They have up to 5 days to contest the lawsuit in writing.
+They typically will have up to 5 days to contest the lawsuit in writing.
 When a tenant contests an eviction, the court process may take longer.

 The tenant will present reasons why they should not be evicted, and if the court finds such reasons valid, the court will dismiss the lawsuit.
 But if the reasons are not valid, the eviction process will proceed to a court hearing.